joyent/conch-api/docs/modules/Conch::Route::Workspace.md

 ### `GET /workspace/:workspace_id_or_name/relay`

-Takes one query optional parameter,  `active_within=X` to constrain results to those updated with in the last `X` minutes.
+Takes one query optional parameter,  `?active_minutes=X` to constrain results to those updated with in the last `X` minutes.

 - Response: response.yaml#/WorkspaceRelays